-Vista Land & Lifescapes, Inc. (the "Company") hereby certifies that, except for Ms. Camille A. Villar, none of the directors and officers and the nominees for election of directors of the Company named in the Information Statement for the Annual Meeting of its shareholders for the year 2023 works in the government as of the date hereof.
+Vista Land & Lifescapes, Inc. (the "Company") hereby certifies that, except for Ms. Camille A. Villar, none of the directors and officers of the Company named in the Information Statement for the Annual Meeting of its shareholders for the year 2023 works in the government as of the date hereof.